yegor256/blog/static/talks.md

 2 October;
 [видео](https://youtu.be/NFJNp5ke4CM),
 [slides](https://www.slideshare.net/YegorBugayenko/quantity-vs-quality-117828058).
+It's a nice event, with about 100 people at my talk, was pretty warm and welcome.
+The quality of the venue was rather low (you can see it at my video), although the food was pretty decent.
+Also, I wasn't sure the event was focused enough on the DevOps subject.
+My talk wasn't really reviewed by any committee and I'm not sure it actually exists there.

 <div class="talk-event">&nbsp;</div>
+<aside class="venue-rate green">B+</aside>
 <img src="https://www.devopsdays.org/img/devopsdays-brain@2x.png" class="past-talk" alt="DevOpsDays Boston 2018"/><br/>
 Expertise vs Experts;
 [DevOpsDays Boston 2018](https://www.devopsdays.org/events/2018-boston/speakers/yegor-bugayenko/);
 Boston, USA;
 25 September;
 [slides](https://www.slideshare.net/YegorBugayenko/experts-vs-expertise).
+Surprisingly, it was a very good event.
+Usually, as, I believe, I wrote before, US-based events are way worse in quality comparing to Europe and especially Eastern Europe.
+This one was pretty decent.
+The quality of the venue, the video (which is not published yet, which is sad), the food, and travel---everything was good.
+The audience (about 150 in my talk and about 500 in the entire event), which is the most important factor, was rather interested and engaged.
+I will definitely try to attend again.

 <div class="talk-event">&nbsp;</div>
+<aside class="venue-rate orange">C-</aside>
 <img src="https://obs.com.ua/images/obs2.svg" class="past-talk" alt="Odessa Blockchain Summit 2018"/><br/>
 Zold: Experimental Cryptocurrency Without Blockchain;
 [Odessa Blockchain Summit](https://obs.com.ua/);
 Odessa, Ukraine;
 6 September;
 [slides](https://www.slideshare.net/YegorBugayenko/zold-a-cryptocurrency-without-blockchain).
+The event was pretty small (about 20 people at my talk with about 80 in total), despite the promised 300.
+Also, the venue was rather unusual for tech talks---some sort of a hotel lobby.
+Also, the video recordings of our talks were lost, for some reason.
+And I wasn't filming myself :( That's sad.

 <div class="talk-event">&nbsp;</div>
+<aside class="venue-rate green">B-</aside>
 <img src="https://i.ytimg.com/vi/MCaKPYBMXyI/mqdefault.jpg" class="past-talk" alt="CryptoBBQ 2018"/>
 Life Without Blockchain;
 [CryptoBBQ](https://cryptoevent.io/cryptobbq);